arbgar/metis/Regression /Project/Deliverables/FID_Proposal.md

 # Tools

 HomeSnap has a homepage from which users select various parameters including location, property type, and sales status, for their property search.
 From these parameters, the homepage generates a target list of properties in real time.
-I will leverage Selenium to scrape the property list for addresses and then use Beautiful Soup to scrape the detailed property information using their address-based URLs.
-Once we have the needed Cleveland Park dataset, we will perform multiple linear regression analyses, including validation and testing, using scikit-learn.
+I will leverage Selenium to scrape the property list for addresses and then use Beautiful Soup to scrape the detailed property information using address-based URLs.
+Once I have the needed Cleveland Park dataset, I will perform multiple linear regression analyses, including validation and testing, using scikit-learn.

 # MVP Objective